cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ### What cyber is NOT?
 Cyber is not a commercial product.
 In fact, it is not a product as such.
 It is an instrument if you wish, or a tool, that anyone can use.
 That said, cyber allows for several ways for its participants to earn rewards.

 Cyber is not THE new internet.
-It is a tool that can help to shape and to decentralise (distribute the power of authority) the new Great Web.
+It is a tool that can help to shape and to decentralize (distribute the power of authority) the new Great Web.

 ---------------------------------